-As part of the comprehensive General Plan Update approved in August 2009, prezoning and environmental compliance was included in this effort to pursue the annexation of an area within the Town's Sphere of Influence on the north end of Town of approximately 800 acres of undeveloped land.
-In April 2011 the Local Agency Formation Commission (LAFCO) approved the northeast industrial annexation request.
+As part of the comprehensive General Plan Update approved in August 2009, pre-zoning and environmental compliance was included in this effort to pursue the annexation of two areas within the Town's Sphere of Influence on the north end of Town.
+On September 28, 2010 the Town Council adopted Resolution No.2010-46 requesting that the Local Agency Formation Commission (LAFCO) process the application for annexation of one of these two areas into the Town of Apple Valley.
+The northeast industrial annexation request is tentatively scheduled to be heard by LAFCO during the April 2011 in a public hearing.
 This complies with the General Plan Land Use Policy LU-2.3 which states;